 Vick Strizheus Scam: Convicted of Grand Theft!

-After Vick Strizheus began making at least $50K a month from about 2006 to 2009 he'd tell you, "life was good."
+After Vick Strizheus began making at least $50K/month from 2006 to 2009 he'd tell you, "life was good."

 Vick states, "I decided to do one stupid, -- at that time -- clever idea."

-He ended up writing false insurance claims to his company claiming that he was making sales inorder to get commissions.
+Vick ended up writing false insurance claims to his company claiming that he was making sales in order to get commissions.

 Even though Vick knew there would be chargebacks, he knew it would provide the short-term cash he needed in advance.
 So, in his head, he planned to make enough sales to cover those charges down the road.
-As a result, the company would get their money back with no harm done to anyone.
+As a result, the company would get their money back with no harm done to anyone (or so Vick said).

 And just as planned, the chargebacks happened, but by then Vick had fronted the cash he needed.
 He'd tell you, "all was well in the world."
-However he failed to realize that he had actually commit a crime with consequences.
+However, he failed to realize that he had actually committed a crime with consequences.
 Something illegal that he would have to pay time and service for.

 Vick Strizheus' scam put him in "the lowest moment he's ever been in."
-As a result, he took almost a year off to get himself together and vowed to "never ever make the same mistake again."
+As a result, he took almost a year off to get himself together and vowed to "never, ever make the same mistake again."

-Vick Strizheus' Scam Makes a Comeback
+Vick Strizheus Makes a Comeback

 Finishing up a year of getting himself together Vick wanted to prove to people that he was the "real deal."